nucypher/nucypher/docs/source/guides/contribution_guide.rst

 the thinking behind the PRs history.
 Does your commit history tell an honest and accurate story?

-We understand that different code authors have different development preferences, and others are first-time contributors to open source, so feel free to join our discord and let us know how we can best support the submission of your proposed changes.
+We understand that different code authors have different development preferences, and others are first-time contributors to open source, so feel free to join our `Discord <https://discord.gg/7rmXa3S>`_ and let us know how we can best support the submission of your proposed changes.